jalenpope19/Homework-4/README.md

 Dataset:

-There are two datassets and they are provided from Canvas.
+There are two datasets and Canvas provides them.
 The training data is labeled "trainData" and the testing data is labeled "testData".
 They are used to evaluate performance.

 Tasks:

 A. Train the decision tree classifier on the training data using the Random and Gini Index methods to decide on the splitting attribute.
 B. Print the decision tree using code.
-The code will print out in a particular format similar to the example below.
+The code will be printed out in a particular format similar to the example below.

 price = low    # One branch of root node